-Prior to joining the Sonics, Casey spent five years as a head coach in Japan.
-He also coached Japan’s National Team with basketball legend Pete Newell.
+Casey first came to Seattle for the 1994-95 season after spending five years as a head coach in Japan.
+During his time overseas, he coached Japan’s National Team with basketball legend Pete Newell.
 In the summer of 1998, Casey coached the team to its first World Championship appearance in 31 years.

-From 1985-89, Casey was an assistant under legendary collegiate coach Eddie Sutton at the University of Kentucky.
-The Wildcats posted a 90-40 mark during that span.
+Prior to coaching in Japan, Dwane was an assistant under head coach Eddie Sutton at the University of Kentucky from 1985-90.
 He also served as an assistant under Clem Haskins at Western Kentucky University from 1980-85.

-Casey began his coaching career at Kentucky in 1979 as a graduate assistant under Joe B. Hall.
+Casey began his coaching career at Kentucky in 1979 as a graduate assistant.
 While at UK, he recruited and coached eventual NBA players Winston Bennett, Sam Bowie, Rex Chapman, LeRon Ellis, Shawn Kemp, Chris Mills, Dirk Minnifield, Irving Thomas and Melvin Turpin.

-Casey played collegiately at Kentucky and helped the Wildcats register a 30-2 record in his junior season and capture the 1978 NCAA Championship.
-A four-year letterman, Casey was named team captain his senior year and won Kentucky’s all-academic award.
+Heavily recruited out of high school, Dwane’s decision to play at Kentucky for Coach Joe B. Hall helped the Wildcats register a 30-2 record his junior season and capture the 1978 NCAA Championship.
+A four-year letterman, Casey was named team captain his senior year and won UK’s all-academic award.